-It used to be that a broken window was a cheap fix—a piece of glass, some glazing compound and a few minutes’ work—and then tell the kids to play ball somewhere else next time.
+It used to be that glass replacement on a broken window was a cheap fix—a piece of glass, some glazing compound and a few minutes work—and then tell the kids to play ball somewhere else next time.

-But it’s not always that easy these days.
+But glass replacement is not always that easy these days.
 There’s a lot of high-tech, double-pane insulating glass around that not only gets broken but also can lose the seal between the panes and permanently fog up.
-Replacing a piece of insulating window glass gets expensive.
-And often you have to hire a pro to do the job, which can get very expensive.
+Glass replacement for a piece of insulating window glass gets expensive.
+And often you have to hire a pro to do the glass replacement job, which can get very expensive.

-This article shows how you can cut this cost by replacing insulating glass yourself.
-Sometimes the job is so easy that almost any novice can do it.
+This article shows how you can cut glass replacement costs by replacing insulating glass yourself.
+Sometimes the glass replacement is so easy that almost any novice can do it.
 But other windows can be so difficult that you’re better off turning them over to a pro.
-We’ll tell you how to figure out whether you can do it yourself.
+We’ll tell you how to figure out glass replacement and whether you can do glass replacement yourself.

 The specialist will measure the size and thickness of the glass panel, help you identify the manufacturer and determine if a fogged-up window is still under warranty (see “Window warranties”).
 Some special kinds of glass like low-E and gas-filled units must be special-ordered.